John DeMerit

 The Braves left him unprotected in the 1961 National League expansion draft, where he was selected by the Mets with their tenth pick, 20th overall, in the lottery's regular phase.
 He made the 1962 Mets early-season roster and appeared in 14 games during the season's first month.
 On May 15, he singled, walked and hit his third big-league home run (off Dick Ellsworth), scoring the winning run in a 6–5 New York triumph.
 Such victories were rare, as the Mets won only 40 games all season.
 The two hits were the last of DeMerit's career: he retired at age 26, rather than report to Triple-A when the Mets attempted to farm him out a few days later.

 For his career, DeMerit hit .174 with 23 hits, three doubles, three home runs and seven runs batted in in 93 games played.

-Following the death of teammate Felix Mantilla, DeMerit is the last surviving member of the 1957 World Champion Milwaukee Braves.
-There are no living players who played on an earlier World Series-winning team.
+Following the death of Felix Mantilla, DeMerit is the last surviving member of the 1957 Milwaukee Braves who appeared in that World Series (Taylor Phillips did not make an appearance in any of the seven games).
+DeMerit is also the last living MLB player to make an appearance in the World Series for the winning team in any year prior to 1958.

-What about Taylor Phillips, as he is still alive.